Lohnes History, Family Crest & Coats of Arms

 The surname Lohnes was first found in Westphalia, where the surname Lohnes was thought to have originated.
 The young Lohnes family was instrumental during this early period, playing a crucial role in the development of medieval Westphalian society.
 An early record mentions der Lönis zu Mülhausen in a document that dates back to 1350.

-Important Dates for the Lohnes family
+Early History of the Lohnes family

 This web page shows only a small excerpt of our Lohnes research.
 Another 129 words (9 lines of text) covering the years 1350, 1410, 1755 and 1810 are included under the topic Early Lohnes History in all our PDF Extended History products and printed products wherever possible.